-The Canadian Broadcasting Corporation (CBC) reported in early 2022 that a supplement company had to recall several of their products because the vitamin additives were causing toxicity in some consumers, which illustrates our concern.
+The Canadian Broadcasting Corporation (CBC) reported in early 2022 that a supplement company had to recall several of their products because the vitamin additives were causing toxicity in some consumers.

-Focus Factor Original contains a proprietary (prop) blend totalling 640 milligrams (mg).
-This blend contains 16 ingredients, so the average ingredient dosage is only 40 mg.
+This blend has a total dose of 640 milligrams (mg), and contains 16 ingredients, so the average ingredient dose is only 40 mg.

-To illustrate what a low average ingredient dose this is, we will select one of the ingredients used and compare its estimated dose to the dose used in medical research.
+To illustrate what a low average ingredient dose this is, we will select one of the ingredients used and compare its estimated dose to the dose used in relevant medical studies.

 Bacopa monnieri extract is an effective nootropic ingredient, but we can't locate a medical study proving it to be effective at a dose as low as 40 mg.

-A meta-study of bacopa monnieri extract published in 2014 found that the ingredient improved overall cognition and speed of attention.
-This review assessed 8 individual medical studies on the topic, and the lowest dose in any of the studies was 250 mg/day.
-Most of the studies used a dose of 300 mg/day, which is nearly 10x the average ingredient dose in Focus Factor.
+A meta-study on this plant extract reported that it improved overall cognition and speed of attention.
+However, most of the studies used a dose of 300 mg/day, which is nearly 10x the average ingredient dose in Focus Factor.